 Amling has held various leadership positions at UPS since 1994.
 He got his start at the company as a seasonal delivery driver.
 He holds an MBA from the Indiana University’s Kelley School of Business and is working on a PhD in Management and Strategy from Kennesaw State University, with a focus on disruptive innovation theory.
 Specifically, his research involves uncovering common processes that companies undergo once they’ve identified potential threats, and which processes or characteristics lead to more positive results.

-Amling began his UPS career in 1982 working as a seasonal employee for four years performing a variety of jobs including package handler and car washer.
-Since rejoining UPS in 1992, Amling has held numerous leadership roles in industrial engineering, customer technology and new product development.
+Alan’s latest role at UPS was VP Corporate Strategy, where he helped revitalize UPS innovation and venture capital programs for the digital economy.
+He moved into this role after serving as VP of Marketing for UPS Global Logistics & Distribution.
+Alan began his UPS career in 1982 working as a seasonal employee for four years, performing a variety of jobs, including package handler and car washer.
+Alan rejoined UPS after graduate school in 1992 and held numerous leadership roles in industrial engineering, customer technology, and new product development.

 Alan Amling describes the supply chain of the future: high-speed travel “hyperloop” technology and hundreds of 3D printers around the globe able to reduce the amount of time, costs, and carbon weighing down most companies’ current logistics.
 “Inventory is the devil,” Amling jokes, noting seriously, though that the value of inventory in the U.S. is $ 1.8 trillion, a combination of manufacturing and transportation costs which are now sitting on a shelf waiting to be sold.